Jesse Lee Peterson: Political views

+Race

-Peterson condemns the Democratic Party, opposes Muslims serving in government, and says that racism does not exist.
+Peterson opposes allowing Muslims to serve in Western governments, and says that racism does not exist.
 Instead, he believes that every conflict is a spiritual "battle between good and evil".
 He has spoken out against Kwanzaa and Black History Month.

-Peterson's views have been described by various authors as being consistent with white supremacy, and it has been suggested that white nationalists are encouraged by his rhetoric and compelled to promote him, because Peterson's blackness reduces the shock value of opinions that would be considered outrageous if a white person had expressed them.
+Peterson's views have been described by some authors as being consistent with white supremacy, and it has been suggested that white nationalists are encouraged by his rhetoric and compelled to promote him, because Peterson's blackness reduces the shock value of opinions that would be considered outrageous if a white person had expressed them.

-In 2005, he suggested that most African Americans stranded in New Orleans during Hurricane Katrina were relying on the government to save them.
-In 2012, Peterson said about black unemployment, "One of the things that I would do is take all black people back to the South and put them on the plantation....
+In 2005, Peterson stated that most African Americans stranded in New Orleans during Hurricane Katrina were relying on the government to save them.
+In 2012, Peterson said about black unemployment, "One of the things that I would do is take all black people back to the South and put them on the plantation ...
 They need a good hard education on what it is to work."

-He has called Nobel Peace Prize winner Nelson Mandela an "evil man" and said that South Africa was better off under apartheid.
-In 2020, he called then-U.S. President Donald Trump "the Great White Hope".
+He has called Nelson Mandela an "evil man" and said that South Africa was better off under apartheid.
+In 2020, he called U.S. President Donald Trump "the Great White Hope".

+In 2013, Peterson called Trayvon Martin a "thug".
+CNN host Piers Morgan called Peterson's comments "quite offensive".
+In 2015, on political commentator Sean Hannity's show, Peterson defended Michael Slager, a former North Charleston, South Carolina, police officer who killed Walter Lamar Scott, an unarmed black man, by shooting him in the back; in 2017, he was sentenced to 20 years in prison for the killing.
+Peterson criticized "angry black folks in this country" who disobey instructions of police, while Hannity pushed back against Peterson and called the killing "cold-blooded".
+Fellow panelist Leo Terrell walked out of the interview prematurely.

+In 2018, Peterson compared the Black Lives Matter movement to the Ku Klux Klan, saying that each could be described as an "agitative organization founded by ... black lesbians and homosexuals."
+In response, Good Morning Britain host Piers Morgan accused Peterson of homophobia, and Peterson's microphone was muted before he was kicked off the show.
+In 2019, Peterson called activist Andrew Yang a "communist" and "beta male" for his universal basic income proposal.
+Peterson said Yang, an American born in New York, "should go back to China or wherever he came from".
+In 2022, Peterson gave a speech at the third America First Political Action Conference (AFPAC), which was organised by Nick Fuentes and attended by Marjorie Taylor Greene.
+AFPAC is described by the Anti-Defamation League as a white nationalist political action committee.
+The league's report on the event described Peterson's speech as "one of the most racist" of all delivered at the event, in which he described black people as the destroyers of America.